mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 `kubectl images -A`{{execute}}

-Let's also explore the `access-matrix` plug-in, which is handy when looking for a RBAC Access matrix for Kubernetes resources:
+Let's aslo explore the `access-matrix` plug-in, which is handy when looking for a RBAC Access matrix for Kubernetes resources:

 `kubectl access-matrix`{{execute}}